This soup is a type of Chinese soup, simmered with pork ribs and sweet…

 What Other Ingredients Do We Use For This Old Cucumber Soup?

-We frequently like to use red dates, dried scallops and ikan bilis for added flavor in Chinese simmered soups.
+We usually like to use red dates, dried scallops and ikan bilis for added flavor in Chinese simmered soups.
 Sometimes we may also add in dried cuttlefish.

 - Dried Scallops: Use the M or L sized dried scallops.
 I like to use the M size Japanese dried scallops that can be bought from local Chinese medicinal hall.